-I completed this manuscript during the summer of 2012 when I was a Fellow at the Forschungskolleg Humanwissenschaften (Institute for Advanced Studies) in Bad Homburg.
-I want to thank Professor Rainer Forst for inviting me to be a Fellow of the Institute and the Alfons & Gertrude Kassel-Stiftung for supporting my visit.
+I completed this manuscript during the summer of 2012 Fellow at Forschungskolleg when was а the Humanwissenschaften (Institute for Advanced Studies) in Bad Homburg, I want to thank Professor Rainer Forst for inviting me to be a Fellow of the Institute and the Alfons & Gertrude Kassel-Stiftung for supporting my visit.
 The entire staff of the Institute helped to make my stay extremely pleasant and productive.
 I also want to express my gratitude to my research assistant Santiago Rey who helped to edit the manuscript.
-I want to thank Jean van Altena for her meticulous and judicious editing.
+I want to thank lean van Altena for her meticulous and judicious editing.
 John Thompson, as always, has enthusiastically encouraged me in writing this book.
 I have had the good fortune to teach for the past two decades at the New School for Social Research.
 This book is the result of the lively critical conversations with my colleagues and students.
 It is dedicated to them.